Summer is almost at an end, and school has started back up, leaving many of us trying to get in one last trip by ground and air.

 Texas has a modified comparative fault rule, meaning that fault can be split up between the two parties; however, if a cyclist is hurt in an accident with a motor vehicle and the cyclist was partially at-fault, the cyclist can still recover compensation from the driver’s insurance company.
 The only stipulation is that the driver has to be more responsible for the accident.

-If you or a member of your family has been injured in a bicycle accident in the Dallas-Fort Worth area, please call the skilled bicycle accident attorneys at the Reyes Browne Reilley Law Firm for a free consultation on your potential case.
+If you or a member of your family has been injured in a bicycle accident in the Dallas-Fort Worth area, please call the skilled car accident attorneys in Dallas at the Reyes Browne Reilley Law Firm for a free consultation on your potential case.

 A Washington state measure to ban holding a phone while driving passed in the House a day after a similar measure passed in the Senate.